angelofallars/taskover-cli/README.md

 `taskover` - Run the program

-`taskover help` - Print the help message

-`taskover list` - Print your current list

 ```
+usage: taskover [options]

+Options:
+  help        Display this help message.
+  list        Print the tasks ordered numerically and exit.

+Program keywords:
+  j - move downwards
+  k - move upwards
   i - Insert a new task
   u - Update the description of a task
   m - Mark a task as done (or unmark a completed task)
   d - Delete a task
   q - Quit the program
 ```

 ## Contributing